South Africa's arms firm Denel to produce ventilators in coronavirus fight

+Du Toit said he was confident the team would soon make huge strides in producing the ventilators at a time of global shortages.
+On Saturday, the African Union called for international cooperation and support while up scaling local production of medical supplies and equipment on the continent given the urgent need for it.

-Denel, a cornerstone of South Africa's once-mighty defense industry, is also considering other initiatives in which it could repurpose its current operations and technology to assist the national effort to tackle the health crisis.
-This includes looking at options to produce sanitizers for industrial and medical uses once product certification issues have been clarified and converting Casspir mine-protected vehicles into ambulances, the firm said.
+Denel, a cornerstone of South Africa's once-mighty defence industry, is also considering other initiatives in which it could repurpose its current operations and technology to assist the national effort to tackle to health crisis.
+This includes looking at options to produce sanitisers for industrial and medical uses once product certification issues have been clarified and converting Casspir mine-protected vehicles into ambulances, the firm said.

 South Africa has reported 1,585 coronavirus cases as of late Saturday, with nine deaths.
 The ministry of health has approached President Cyril Ramaphosa to assist the department "with mobilizing reinforcements" from various countries such as Cuba and China, it said on Saturday.